 The Multi-Faith Centre for Spiritual Study and Practice was created to provide a place for students, staff, and faculty of all spiritual beliefs to learn to respect and understand one another.
 The Centre facilitates an accepting environment where members of various communities can reflect, worship, contemplate, teach, read, study, celebrate, mourn, and share.
 The Centre is also home to the offices of the Campus Chaplains' Association and offers facilities, such as a main activity hall for large events, a mediation room with a "living wall" for quiet contemplation, meeting spaces and ablution rooms.

-Koffler Institute, 569 Spadina Ave 416-946-3120 www.studentlife.utoronto.ca/mf
+Koffler Institute, 569 Spadina Ave

+multi.faith@utoronto.ca

+https://studentlife.utoronto.ca/department/multi-faith-centre/

 Office of the University Ombudsperson